 Legal Impacts of a Data Breach

-Of course, there are times – especially if you’ve suffered damages, such as identity theft – that taking legal action is the best solution.
-There are numerous laws the purpose of which is to protect consumers from data breach damages.
+Of course, there are times when legal action is the best solution, specially if you’ve suffered damages, such as identity theft.
+Fortunately, numerous laws protect consumers from data breach damages.

-The law is structured so as to make the injured party as whole as possible; in other words, to return them to the condition they were in before the data breach.
+These laws seek to make the injured party as whole as possible, In other words, to return them to the condition they were in before the data breach.
 However, the legal system requires that you show damages.
 Therefore, if you were part of a data breach but nothing bad happened as a result of it, you are better off taking whatever the company offers (whether free credit monitoring or cash payouts).
 In the unfortunate instance of actual damages, it’s time to consult a lawyer.

-While you can bring your suit on your own, it’s more likely than not that there will be others damaged like you and the suits will be consolidated into a class action.
+While you can bring your own suit, others likely faced damages too and may consolidate into a class action suit.
 These suits feature named plaintiffs whose circumstances are similar enough to the rest of the class as to be representative of the class.

 Is it worth taking legal action?
 That’s a difficult question to answer.
-Depending on the size of the class, the damages awarded may not be very large.
-Sometimes, they will include the free credit monitoring mentioned earlier, along with cash payouts that are structured to reflect the damages sustained split between the entire class.
+The awarded damages may not be large depending on the class size.
+You typically receive free credit monitoring and a cash payout split between the entire class.

 What if you’ve been seriously damaged, though?
-At that point, it may be worth consulting your lawyer about bringing suit on your own.
+At that point, consult your lawyer about bringing your own suit.
 There are benefits and drawbacks to this approach.
-As part of a class action, the costs and fees are shared by the class and typically paid out of any damages award or settlement.
+As part of a class action, the class shares the costs and fees.
+Damage awards and settlements typically pay these costs.
 Suing on your own means you are solely responsible for the costs and fees.

 This isn’t so bad providing you win your case or the company offers an acceptable settlement.